facebook/docusaurus/website/docs/migration/migration-manual.md

 In Docusaurus 2, the markdown syntax has been changed to [MDX](https://mdxjs.com/).
 Hence there might be some broken syntax in the existing docs which you would have to update.
 A common example is self-closing tags like `<img>` and `<br>` which are valid in HTML would have to be explicitly closed now ( `<img/>` and `<br/>`).
 All tags in MDX documents have to be valid JSX.

-Frontmatter is parsed by [gray-matter](https://github.com/jonschlinkert/gray-matter).
+Front matter is parsed by [gray-matter](https://github.com/jonschlinkert/gray-matter).
 If your front matter use special characters like `:`, you now need to quote it: `title: Part 1: my part1 title` -> `title: Part 1: "my part1 title"`.

 **Tips**: You might want to use some online tools like [HTML to JSX](https://transform.tools/html-to-jsx) to make the migration easier.